-Athena is a member of the north woods crew in Wisconsin since May 2017 and has come to us after working at another CALO program in Virginia.
-Athena is a sweet heart and loves to cuddle.
-She is also strong willed and keeps our students on their toes trying to figure out her needs and how to best get all of her energy out.
+Athena has been a member of the North Woods crew in Wisconsin since May 2017 and came to us after working at Calo’s young adult program in Virginia.
+Athena is a sweetheart and has a way of smiling when greeting students and staff members.
+While she is sweet and loves to cuddle, Athena is also strong-willed and keeps our students on their toes trying to figure out her needs and how to best get all of her energy out.
 Athena has a lot of love to share with the students in the woods and is a great fit for the team!

 Kingston was born in October of 2014 and has been with New Vision Wilderness since September of 2015.
 He has worked in many of our groups, starting out in Wisconsin then transitioning out to our Oregon branch.
 He is our most experienced wilderness canine and has worked hard on all of his relationships with our students.
 He tends to put in as much effort as the caregiver who is working with him.
 He also gives great feedback with his body language that can be pointed out by our staff.
 This is great substance for metaphors in everyday life.
 Kingston really enjoys his play time when he is able to run free and begging for people snacks is another favorite hobby.
 Thank you Kingston for teaching valuable lessons while also being a great canine companion in the woods.
 Keep it up!!